5 Ways to Test Your Stomach Acid Levels:

 Here is How You Do The Test:

 - Time how long it takes for a burp or belch to come about.
 Go up to 5 minutes.
-If you have not burped or belched within 5 minutes than it would be a sign of insufficient stomach acid production.
+If you have not burped or belched within 5 minutes, then it would be a sign of insufficient stomach acid production.

-If you have early and repeated belching than it may be due to too much stomach acid.
+If you have early and repeated belching or indigestion, then it may be due to too much stomach acid.
 However, it is important not to confuse these with small little burps from swallowing air when drinking the solution.
 Any belching after 3 minutes is an indication of low stomach acid levels and overall HCL production.

 Betaine HCL Challenge Test: